It's official: we're getting a new Oculus VR headset – but it's not the Quest 3

 Quest Pro / Seacliff [thread]found by Samulia in the Seacliff firmware pic.twitter.com/0pGODx2HCpOctober 24, 2021

-Dubbed 'Seacliff firmware,' the above video seems to show off a device similar in design to Project Cambria, one being used to try on different outfits for a player's avatar.
+Dubbed a showcase for 'Seacliff firmware,' the above video seems to include a device similar in design to Project Cambria, and one being used to try on different outfits for a player's avatar.

+Given the general push towards the increased use of avatars in the company's ambitious 'metaverse' project at Facebook Connect, too, we're confident that this video – leaked in advance of the event but not actually shown – is actually making reference to Project Cambria.